Local Intrinsic Dimensionality of Ground Motion Data for Early Detection of Catastrophic Slope Failure: Experiments

 Efficiency is one of the important factors in evaluation of landslide warning systems.
 A method loses its practical values if it requires excessive computation time, especially in real-time monitoring scenarios where timely alert are crucial for risk management.
 In this section, we compare the computation time of all methods.

 The results are listed in Table \ref{time}.
-Here, we record the computation time of each method detecting the potential failures at time step $t=3337$, aligning with the provided examples in Figure \ref{example}.
+Here, we record the computation time of each method detecting the potential failures at a single step.
 We provide two versions of $st$-LID because the $s$-LID integration and $t$-LID computation happens at each monitored point (each time series), thus, one can choose to sequentially compute it or parallel the computation.
-From the table, we can see except EDQs, which takes significant long time to compute, all three other methods are efficient and only take seconds to finish.
-This fact further justify the practicability of the proposed $st$-LID in real-time monitoring and analysis of the landslide-prone area.
+From the table, we can see except GCNAE, which takes significant time to train, all the other methods are efficient and only take seconds to finish.
+This fact further justify the practicability of $st$-LID in real-time monitoring and analysis of the landslide-prone area.